opensearch-project/project-website/_posts/2023-03-02-q1-survey-results.md

 * 48.8%, or almost half of the community members who took the survey, self-identified as being in an *administrative* role, and almost half of the sample self-identified with all 4 roles.
 * 34.1% self-identified as being in an *infrastructure setup* role.

 Based on these insights, we concluded that close to half of our users have complex needs that span across all four roles, from *infrastructure setup* to *administrative* to *producer* to *consumer*.
 Our offerings, therefore, should focus on providing consistent end-to-end workflows and transitions that enable users to perform tasks seamlessly.
-This finding is also a good indication of the sample who accessed the survey on OpenSearch.org, that is, respondents were primarily in _Infrastructure Setup_ or _Admin_ roles.
+This finding is also a good indication of the sample who accessed the survey on OpenSearch.org, that is, respondents were primarily in _infrastructure setup_ or _admin_ roles.
 In future quarters we intend to expand recruitment for the quarterly survey to the OpenSearch Dashboards interface as well.
 This will help us obtain feedback from Dashboards users, who are typically both *producers* and *consumers*.

 In Q2 we want to gain a deeper understanding of ways to improve the OpenSearch user experience.
 We want to understand what blockers our users face when setting up OpenSearch for themselves or others.
 We also want to understand what blockers users encounter when dashboards are set up, shared, and consumed.